 - A minor of 4 units: 2 introductory and 2 intermediate.

-- Four student elective units which may be chosen from this or any other subject area within the University, provided they meet the unit level requirements for the degree (see next point below), unit pre-requisites and quotas.
+- Two student elective units which may be chosen from this or any other subject area within the University, provided they meet the unit level requirements for the degree (see next point below), unit pre-requisites and quotas.
 You may take individual units, study the equivalent of a second minor, or upgrade the reverse major to a standard major.

 - Unit level requirements for the degree are: between 8-10 units at introductory level, 6-10 units at intermediate level and 6-10 units at advanced level.